 The Mortimer Law Firm works to serve people, families, and small businesses in Estate Planning, Trusts, VA Benefits and Elder Law.
 We provide these services in a comfortable and professional environment for our clients.

 Our Elder Law practice provides legal and useful solutions to the issues relating to the elderly and their families.
 We are dedicated to safeguarding senior’s rights and financial resources by creating plans tailored to their needs.
 Our objective is to assist clients to secure their possessions, protecting their dignity, and offering peace of mind.

-Set up a schedule today to meet with one of our attorneys.
-Mortimer Law Firm offers legal services for all Northern Michigan consisting of complete service law workplaces in Traverse City, Alpena and Petoskey Michigan.
+Set up a meeting today to meet with one of our attorneys.
+Mortimer Law Firm offers legal services for all Northern Michigan consisting of complete service law workplaces in Alpena and Petoskey Michigan.

 An Estate consists of property you own at your death.
 Estate planning is a blueprint of how you want your financial and individual affairs to be handled after you die.
 Estate planning is making the most of what you have or can grow alive.

 A Trust is a legal arrangement in which the grantor transfers legal title of property to a trustee to hold and manage for its beneficiaries.
 If the grantor is worried that she or he may lose the ability to manage his/her finances, the grantor could transfer legal title to a trustee.
 The individual known as the trustee is given the legal right to manage the home and other assets, regardless of the proficiency of the grantor.

 A Trust has lots of prospective benefits.
 It can address distinct family issues, offer tax breaks, and protect possessions for family members.
 An additional advantage of a Trust, especially as compared to a Guardianship, is its versatility.